szager-chromium/rr/Building And Installing.md

 ## Hardware/software requirements

-Currently rr only supports recording and replaying of 32-bit x86 Linux processes.  rr and its dependencies must be built as a 32-bit objects on x86-64 kernels; instructions are below.

-Supported microarchitectures are the ones newer than Merom and Penryn, ie Nehalem and beyond.
+Supported microarchitectures are the ones newer than Merom and Penryn, i.e. Nehalem and beyond.

 If you run rr in a virtual machine, **MAKE SURE VIRTUALIZATION OF PERF COUNTERS IS ENABLED**.
 * VMWare Workstation 9: The default is for counter virtualization to be disabled.